Kevin McAleenan confirmed as U.S. Customs and Border Protection chief

 Mr. McAleenan has been acting commissioner of U.S. Customs and Border Protection since the beginning of the Trump administration, having risen after being deputy commissioner under President Obama.

 “Kevin McAleenan is a 16-year veteran of the CBP.
-His nomination carries the unflinching support of a bipartisan group of leaders,” said Senate Majority Leader Mitch McConnell.
+His nomination carries the unflinching support of a bipartisan group of leaders,” said Senate Majority Leader Mitch McConnell, Kentucky Republican.

-Mr. McAleenan had been had been waiting for confirmation for nearly a year, and the White House earlier this month blasted the Senate for the holdup, saying Democrats were risking American security by keeping him from the fully confirmed post.
+Mr. McAleenan had been waiting for confirmation for nearly a year, and the White House earlier this month blasted the Senate for the holdup, saying Democrats were risking American security by keeping him from the fully confirmed post.

-Some immigrant-rights groups seemed resigned to the pick, perhaps saving their fire for other Homeland Security agency heads such as Thomas Homan, Mr. Trump’s nominee to lead U.S. Immigration and Customs Enforcement.
+Some immigrant-rights groups seemed resigned to the pick, perhaps saving their fire for other Homeland Security agency heads such as Thomas D. Homan, Mr. Trump’s nominee to lead U.S. Immigration and Customs Enforcement.

-But others demanded Democrats mount a fight.
+But others demanded that Democrats mount a fight.

 “Kevin McAleenan proved that he is another of President Trump’s puppets, who will stop at nothing to harm immigrants,” said Frank Sharry, executive director of America’s Voice.
 “A vote against McAleenan is a vote in favor of American values and families.”